Proven effectiveness

 47% saw an improvement in their pain

-"Exercise improves sleep quality and quantity.
-Exercise is associated with a lower likelihood of reporting symptoms of insomnia, problems falling asleep, or problems staying asleep."
+"Physical activity improves sleep quality and quantity.
+Exercise is associated with a lower likelihood than e of reporting insomnia symptoms, problems falling asleep or maintaining sleep."

 More physical activity and less sedentary lifestyle for better health